Skip to content

 Lifestyle Counselling

-Lifestyle counselling addresses habits that affect health—such as sleep quality, stress management, physical activity, and emotional well-being.
+Lifestyle counselling addresses habits that affect health, such as sleep quality, stress management, physical activity, and emotional well-being.
 Small, sustainable changes in daily routines can have a profound long-term impact on physical and mental health.

-How many treatments will I need?
+How many naturopathic treatments will I need?

 That varies from person to person and depends on your condition and many other variables.
-Typically, the first two visits with Dr. Frank are the most important and rich with information.
+Typically, the first two visits with Dr. Frank are the most important and information-rich.
 Non-acupuncture visits may be 3-6 weeks between the first and second visits, then 2-6 months apart.
 If you are including acupuncture in your treatment, sessions are usually once per week for 4-6 weeks.
 After that, once per month.

 For help with any health problem, book an appointment here or call the office for more information at 416-481-0222.